Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

 Note that at $\eta=1$, corresponding to a quantum-limited readout, $\alpha_{1}^{\rm opt}(\nu_{r}^{i}) = \xi^{\rm opt}(\nu_{r}^{i},n(\nu_{r}^{i}))^{-1}$, and we recover the results of Appendix \ref{ssec:FtoV_opt_QL}.
-We find that the optimal amplifier, given fixed noise temperature, is not unique.
-There are infinitely many solutions for amplifier noise spectral densities $\mathcal{S}_{VV}^{FV}, \mathcal{S}_{IV}^{FV}$ that satisfy equation (\ref{eq:S_TN_min_PhiV}), given the constraint (\ref{eq:SII_opt_PhiV}) on $\mathcal{S}_{II}^{FV}$.
-The conditions for the optimum only precisely constrain the current noise.
-In particular, for fixed noise temperature (e.g. quantum-limited noise temperature), a readout with out-of-phase correlations between current imprecision noise and voltage backaction noise can perform (in terms of maximizing the value function $F(\alpha_{1,2,3}(\nu_{r}^{i}))$) as well as a readout with uncorrelated noise sources.
+We find that the optimal amplifier, given fixed noise temperature (e.g. the quantum-limited noise temperature $kT_{N}(\nu)=h\nu/2$ given in eq. (\ref{eq:TN_QL})), is not unique.
+The conditions for the optimum only precisely constrain the current noise; there are infinitely many solutions for amplifier noise spectral densities $\mathcal{S}_{VV}^{FV}, \mathcal{S}_{IV}^{FV}$ that satisfy equation (\ref{eq:S_TN_min_PhiV}), given the constraint (\ref{eq:SII_opt_PhiV}) on $\mathcal{S}_{II}^{FV}$.
+In particular, for fixed noise temperature, a readout with out-of-phase correlations between current imprecision noise and voltage backaction noise can perform (in terms of maximizing the value function $F_{\rm log}(\alpha_{1,2,3}(\nu_{r}^{i}))$) as well as a readout with uncorrelated noise sources.
 This is of practical importance because these noise sources are often the result of the same physical fluctuations (e.g. Johnson noise from resistive shunts in a dc SQUID) and therefore, are usually correlated.

 We may have guessed that correlations do not prevent us from obtaining the optimum from analysis of equation (\ref{eq:barF_def}).
-This equation, indicative of the SNR as a function of frequency detuning from resonance, may be rewritten in terms of the noise temperature parameter $\eta(\nu_{r}^{i})$,
+This equation may be rewritten in terms of the noise temperature parameter $\eta(\nu_{r}^{i})$